Summits & Parks On The Air and EMCOMM

 Connecting Vehicle Power

 Most motor vehicles are not really wired for an accessory that draws the current a typical mobile amateur radio will.
 Still, many of us have (or do) run our radio using the “Accessory” or “Cigarette Lighter” jack.
 That jack is typically rated for 10 amps, and for intermittent usage.
-A conventional amateur radio with 50 Watts of output will consume 11 amps or more.
-At best, you are maxing out usage, at worst exceeding capacity.
+A conventional amateur radio with 50 Watts AM or FM output power will approach that limit and could, especially with older radios, max out the power draw, and at worst exceed capacity.
 Additionally, the adapter connection does not provide a solid ground or hot connection, often increasing current draw.
 There is little other wiring in the car that can handle that load either.

 So, if you’re at or above capacity, why doesn’t the fuse blow?
 Because fuses require an excess of current for some sustained period of time.
 Even though the fuse isn’t blowing, the wiring is getting hot, and the insulation will eventually begin to break down.